benbrown/shuttlecraft/README.md

 ### Easiest: Glitch

-Use Glitch to create a new project.
+Use Glitch to create a new project!
+Glitch will provide you with hosting for your instance of Shuttlecraft, and you can start for FREE!

 [Remix this project on Glitch](https://glitch.com/edit/#!/import/github/benbrown/shuttlecraft)

+First, make sure the URL of your Glitch project is the one you like.
+You can change it in the "Settings" menu.

-Configure using their handy .env editor.
+Then, configure the options [as described above](#config) using the .env editor.

+Finally, login to the dashboard at `https://yourdomain.glitch.me/private`

 Done!